justinjiajia/cloud_security/labs/lab_7.md

      > Note: One security group is the default one that comes with the VPC defined in the YAML template and created by the CloudFormation  stack (as any VPC created in AWS comes with a default security group).
 The second security group is called *LabSG1*.
 It was also defined in the YAML temapalte, and is dedicated to manipulation and testing in subsequent tasks.

-   - You can select one security group, preferrably the *LabSG1* one, and then choose *Resource timeline* to view  all the configuration items captured so far for the selected resource.
+   - You can select one security group, preferrably the *LabSG1* one, and then choose *Resource timeline* to view  all the configuration items  (CIs)  captured so far for the selected resource.

      <img width="800" src="https://github.com/user-attachments/assets/960e989c-7f0e-4634-ac4d-c0e519cc3860" />

+     Keep the tab open, as you will get back to view upcoming configuration changes.

+     > AWS Config uses the configuration recorder to continuously record configuration changes for supported resources.
+     > In addition to configuration items, this *Resource timeline* view also shows the links to correlated CloudTrail events by querying CloudTrail's Event history so as to give the complete story about each configuration change.
+Note that finding these correlated CloudTrail events is best‑effort rather than guaranteed for every change.

 In this task, you set up the AWS Config service in the AWS account to monitor specific resources of interest.
-You then observed how AWS Config created an inventory of resources.

 <br>